Reading Time: 6 minutes

 Car Expense Savings Tips from Nationwide Auto Transportation

 It is a big financial responsibility to own a car with upkeep costs estimated around $8,558 a year.
 Fortunately, there are many simple ways to reduce expenses associated with cars.
-NAT has compiled this short list that will make it easy to save a couple of dollars, without reinventing the wheel:
+Nationwide Auto Transportation has compiled this short list to help you save a couple of dollars, without reinventing the wheel:

 - Gas Saving Apps.
 To save money on gas, use a website or app that shows the best prices at nearby gas stations.
 Remember not to drive to an out-of-the-way gas station just because it’s cheaper.
 Try to combine all your errands while driving to avoid extra trips.

 - Driving differently – A good way to save money is to change how you drive.
 Accelerating, braking, and speeding quickly will waste fuel and can reduce your mileage by about 33 percent.
 Driving over 50 mph also results in lower gas mileage.
-Lastly, if you wait somewhere for longer than a minute or two, you can save more fuel by turning your car off.
+Switch your car off if it will idle for more than two minutes.
 During idling, a car can use up to a half gallon of fuel every hour.

 - Basic Car Maintenance – While you should leave some maintenance tasks to the professionals, you can also handle some yourself.
 By completing these simple maintenance tasks yourself, you only need to pay for the parts.
 This saves you money on labor.
 Your vehicle’s air filter is a simple component that keeps your engine clean while improving fuel economy.
 Find the part you need at your local dealership.